Tiritibambix/CleanBot/README.md

 - **Keep your token secret**: Never share your token.
 If you think it is compromised, regenerate it from the Discord portal.
 - **Bot permissions**: Ensure the bot has the necessary permissions on each channel.
 - **Test locally**: Make sure the script works correctly before automating it.

+### Docker Images

+Our Docker images are available on Docker Hub:
+- Bot: `tiritibambix/cleanbot:latest`
+- Web Interface: `tiritibambix/cleanbot-web:latest`

+### License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.